jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Science**: Communicate ideas, findings and evidence based solutions to problems using scientific language, and representations, using digital technologies as appropriate (ACSIS133)
+* **Science 7**: Communicate ideas, findings and evidence based solutions to problems using scientific language, and representations, using digital technologies as appropriate (ACSIS133)
   * *presenting the outcomes of research using effective forms of representation of data or ideas and scientific language that is appropriate for the target audience*
-* **HASS**: Apply a methodology to locate and collect relevant information and data from a range of primary sources and secondary sources
+* **HASS 7**: Apply a methodology to locate and collect relevant information and data from a range of primary sources and secondary sources
  (ACHASSI153)
   * *collecting useful information from secondary sources to answer inquiry questions (for example, articles, graphs, charts and statistics to show religious diversity in Australia; information from the Australian Bureau of Statistics to understand patterns of employment in Australia; thematic maps, weather maps, climate graphs, compound column graphs and population pyramids, reports, census data and the media to support a study of liveability of a city)*
-* **HASS**: Present ideas, findings, viewpoints, explanations and conclusions in a range of texts and modes that incorporate source materials, citations, graphic representations and discipline-specific terms, conventions and concepts (ACHASSI163)
+* **HASS 7**: Present ideas, findings, viewpoints, explanations and conclusions in a range of texts and modes that incorporate source materials, citations, graphic representations and discipline-specific terms, conventions and concepts (ACHASSI163)
   * *using graphic representations (such as graphs, tables, spreadsheets and photographs) to present, supplement and clarify information contained in reports and other documents*
-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *examining the relationship between food preparation techniques and the impact on nutrient value, for example steaming vegetables*
   * *analysing food preparation techniques used in different cultures including those from the Asia region and the impact of these on nutrient retention, aesthetics, taste and palatability, for example stir-frying*
   * *explaining how food preparation techniques impact on the sensory properties (flavour, appearance, texture, aroma) of food, for example the browning of cut fruit, the absorption of water when cooking rice*
-* **D&T**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
+* **D&T 7-8**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
   * *explaining and interpreting drawings, planning and production steps needed to produce products, services or environments for specific purposes*
-* **DT**: Implement and modify programs with user interfaces involving branching, iteration and functions in a general-purpose programming language (ACTDIP030)
+* **DT 7-8**: Implement and modify programs with user interfaces involving branching, iteration and functions in a general-purpose programming language (ACTDIP030)
   * *developing and modifying digital solutions by implementing instructions contained in algorithms through programs*
-* **DT**: Investigate how data is transmitted and secured in wired, wireless and mobile networks, and how the specifications affect performance (ACTDIK023)
+* **DT 7-8**: Investigate how data is transmitted and secured in wired, wireless and mobile networks, and how the specifications affect performance (ACTDIK023)
   * *comparing the reliability and speed of transmitting data through wireless, wired and mobile networks*
-* **DT**: Design the user experience of a digital system, generating, evaluating and communicating alternative designs (ACTDIP028)
+* **DT 7-8**: Design the user experience of a digital system, generating, evaluating and communicating alternative designs (ACTDIP028)
   * *designing the user interface of a solution using a range of design tools, for example using a storyboard to explain the stages of a game, and wire-frames and mock-ups to describe the appearance of a solution*
-* **HPE**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
+* **HPE 7-8**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
   * *measuring heart rate, breathing rate and ability to talk in order to monitor the body’s reaction to a range of physical activities, and predicting the benefits of each activity on health- and skill-related fitness components*
-* **Hist**: How historians and archaeologists investigate history, including excavation and archival research (ACDSEH001)
+* **Hist 7**: How historians and archaeologists investigate history, including excavation and archival research (ACDSEH001)
   * *identifying different approaches to historical investigation such as the use of excavation and stratigraphy, oral history and use of data derived from radiocarbon dating*
-* **Hist**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
+* **Hist 7**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
   * *using a cross-sectional drawing of the earth’s surface from an archaeological excavation to identify the evidence located at various layers (stratigraphy) and what it reveals about change over time (for example, a charcoal layer containing human remains and weapons may indicate the capture and destruction of an ancient settlement such as Troy)*
-* **Hist**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
+* **Hist 7**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
   * *investigating the discovery of Mungo Woman in 1969 and the use of radiocarbon dating to draw conclusions about the longevity of human occupation at Lake Mungo*
-* **Hist**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
+* **Hist 7**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
   * *creating a graphic representation of the extent of India as a political unit at this time (for example, its diverse climatic and geographical features, types and location of food production, areas of high- and low-density population)*
-* **Hist**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
  (ACDSEH044)
   * *creating a graphic representation of the social structure of Indian society*
   * *explaining the social structure of India, including the role of Brahmins – priests, teachers; Kshatriyas – kings, warriors; Vaishyas – merchants, artisans; Shudras – labourers, peasants*
-* **Hist**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
  (ACDSEH041)
   * *creating a graphic representation of the social structure of Chinese society*
-* **Geo**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
+* **Geo 7**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
   * *discussing the concept of liveability and the ways it is measured and comparing objective measures such as transportation infrastructure with subjective measures such as people's perceptions*
   * *comparing student access to and use of places and spaces in their local area and evaluating how this affects perceptions of liveability*
   * *discussing that many Aboriginal and Torres Strait Islander Peoples choose to live on their Country/Place or might prefer to if they had the choice*
-* **Geo**: The influence of accessibility to services and facilities on the liveability of places (ACHGK044)
+* **Geo 7**: The influence of accessibility to services and facilities on the liveability of places (ACHGK044)
   * *comparing accessibility to and availability of a range of services and facilities between different types of settlements (urban, rural and remote) in Australia and other countries (for example, access to clean water, sanitation, education and health services)*
   * *comparing transportation and accessibility in Australian cities with cities in countries of the Asia region or Europe*
-* **Geo**: The influence of environmental quality on the liveability of places (ACHGK045)
+* **Geo 7**: The influence of environmental quality on the liveability of places (ACHGK045)
   * *investigating the concept of environmental quality and surveying the environmental quality of their local area and its effect on liveability*
-* **Geo**: Strategies used to enhance the liveability of places, especially for young people, including examples from Australia and Europe (ACHGK047)
+* **Geo 7**: Strategies used to enhance the liveability of places, especially for young people, including examples from Australia and Europe (ACHGK047)
   * *discussing the impact of housing density on the liveability of places*
-* **Geo**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
+* **Geo 7**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
   * *explaining the physical causes and the temporal and spatial patterns of an atmospheric or hydrological hazard through a study of either droughts, storms, tropical cyclones or floods*
-* **Geo**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
+* **Geo 7**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
   * *developing questions to investigate patterns of spatial distribution of rainfall in Australia and other places*
   * *using a range of methods, including digital technologies, to plan and conduct an information search about the quantity and variability of water in Australia and another country from another continent*
-* **E&B**: Present evidence-based conclusions using economics and business language and concepts in a range of appropriate formats, and reflect on the consequences of alternative actions (ACHES026)
+* **E&B 7**: Present evidence-based conclusions using economics and business language and concepts in a range of appropriate formats, and reflect on the consequences of alternative actions (ACHES026)
   * *communicating findings in different formats such as graphs, tables, spreadsheets, visual displays and reports*
-* **C&C**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHCK051)
+* **C&C 7**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHCK051)
   * *identifying trends regarding religious observance in Australian society using the Australian Bureau of Statistics and other data sources*
-* **C&C**: Identify, gather and sort information and ideas from a range of sources (ACHCS055)
+* **C&C 7**: Identify, gather and sort information and ideas from a range of sources (ACHCS055)
   * *using a range of sources of information to show religious diversity in Australia, such as articles, graphs, charts and statistics*

 #### **Level 3**: collect record and display data as tables, diagrams, picture graphs and column graphs